open-power/skiboot/doc/xive.rst

 * qflags: Flags (see definitions in opal_xive_get_queue_info)

-  .. note:: Should this have the side effect of resetting the toggle/generation ?
+  .. note:: This call will reset the generation bit to 1 and the queue
+	    production pointer to 0.

+  .. note:: The PQ bits of the escalation interrupts will be set to 00
+	    when OPAL_XIVE_EQ_ENABLED is set, and to 01 (masked) when disabling it.

   .. note:: This must be called at least once on a queue with the flag
 	    OPAL_XIVE_EQ_ENABLED in order to enable it after it has been